 If received by fax: Ensure that the form was faxed by the individual or entity named on the form by getting verbal or email confirmation.
 Document who gave the confirmation and the date.

 If received by secure email: match the sender’s email address to the email address in the agency’s files.
-Get a verbal or email confirmation from the entity or person named on the form that they intended to send the form.
+Get verbal or email confirmation from the entity or person named on the form that they intended to send the form.
 Document who gave the confirmation and the date.

 Listed below are the available W-8 forms.
 Be sure to collect the form applicable to the situation and the supplier.